 - Client Relationship Management

 Lots of clues can be found about what is working and not working as you look at your business differently.
-Just a one percent increase in the three key metrics most affected by improvement in each of these nine areas can be hundreds of thousands of dollars!
+Just a one percent increase in three key metrics – Win Rate, Utilization Rate and Project Profit Margin – can be hundreds of thousands or even millions of dollars!

-By interviewing staff, and understanding how they do their jobs each day, you can uncover some astounding issues that you did not know existed.
-You may find many instances where employees are wasting time working with systems and processes that require much more effort than they should.
-Some of the key things to look for are:
+By getting feedback from staff, and understanding how they do their jobs each day, you can uncover some astounding issues that you didn’t know existed.
+When we implement our Business Management Assessment survey, we often find many instances where employees are wasting time working with systems and processes that require much more effort than they should.

-Employees are not trained – the better your employees know how to do their jobs, the more money your business will make.
+When employees are trained to do their jobs effectively they are more efficient and happy.
 This is especially true for project managers (PMs) who are touching almost every aspect of your business.
 By teaching your employees how the firm makes a living, and efficient ways to manage their time and daily work, you will be actually lessening their burden in performing their jobs.

 All of these issues noted above can be corrected.
 You just have to be willing to do a little spring cleaning and see what junk you should get rid of, and what gems you can find in the attic.